0100101101011010/food/foodventures/_posts/2019-08-04-what-i-ate-jul-29-aug-04.md

  - healthy diet
  - home cooking
  - homemade bread
-excerpt: "Since the past two weeks haven't the healthiest in terms of meals, I'm trying to get back on track this week with more vegetables and whole foods in my diet."
+excerpt: "Since the past two weeks haven't the healthiest in terms of meals, I'm trying to get back on track with more vegetables and whole foods in my diet.
+The start of exam season isn't going to stop me from making yummy food."
 img: /food/foodventures/images/aug-4-2019.jpg
 comments: "0"